kevmck451/phase_array_fossn/FPGA/readme.md

 ```zsh
 nix build .#nixosConfigurations.de10-nano -j1 -L
 ```
-- -j1 is for small cpu computers
+- add the -j1 flag if using small cpu computers (1 job built at a time)
 - -L is to see a verbose output as it builds
 - this will take some time the first time (8+ hours potentially)
 - there is no harm in stopping the build and restarting it
 - it could potentially reduce memory if needed
-- might run into memory issues when building
-  - google how to make swap memory bigger
 - might run into 'lack of disk space' error
   - this might be due to tmp space not big enough
   - google remount /tmp with larger size
 ---

-### 4. Create Bootable Drive
+### 2.2: Create Bootable Drive
-- this can be done on any computer
+- this part could be done on any computer

-- the build command will make a folder called "result"
+- the ```nix build``` command from above makes a folder called "result"
 - inside that folder is sd-image folder
 - inside that is a .img.zst file

-- use etcher to put that onto the SD card
-- you can also use zstdcat/dd
-   - this decompresses the image and writes it to the SD card
+- use zstdcat & dd to decompress the image and write it to the SD card

-#### 4.1: zstdcat/dd terminal method
 1. Insert SD card into computer
 2. Identify sd card's device name
    - not the mount point of the SD card, but the device name